The “par rate” is the mortgage rate a borrower qualifies for assuming there is no interest rate manipulation.

-– 6.5% -1.00
+– 6.5% = -1.00

-– 6.25% -.50
+– 6.25% = -0.50

-– 6% 0.00 (par rate)
+– 6% = 0.00 (par rate)

 – 5.75% = 0.50

 In the example above, we see a list of mortgage interest rates with corresponding fees or rebates.

-We Need to Consider Your Pricing Adjustments Too
+We Need to Consider Pricing Adjustments Too

 - Before we get to the par rate on your home loan

-Simply put, the par rate is the difference of the adjustments to fee of .50% and the price of -.50, which equals zero, or par.
+Simply put, the par rate is the difference of the adjustments to fee of 0.50% and the price of -0.50, which equals zero, or par.

-And if you had no adjustments, but wanted the lower rate of 5.75%, you would have to pay .50% in discount points.
+And if you had no adjustments, but wanted the lower rate of 5.75%, you would have to pay 0.50% in discount points.

-If the loan amount was $500,000, you’d have to pay $2,500 at closing for that lower-than-par rate.
+If the loan amount was $500,000, you’d owe $2,500 at closing for that lower-than-par rate.

-Using our same $500,000 loan amount, this would result in a $5,000 credit, which could be used to offset any lender fees and third-party costs associated with the home loan.
+Using our same $500,000 loan amount, this would result in a $5,000 credit.
+That could be used to offset any lender fees and third-party costs associated with the home loan.

 Get to Know Your Home Loan to Land a Low Rate